NitramNimod/CorpusCallosumParcellation/README.md

 M1 motor cortex:

-Based on the Brainnetome Atlas four major regions of the M1 were used as seed regions for probabilistic tractography of inter-hemispherical structural connectivity.
+Based on the Brainnetome Atlas four major regions of the M1 were used as seed regions for probabilistic tractography of inter-hemispherical structural connectivity.<br>
-The available NIFTI files are organized as follows:
+The available NIFTI files are organized as follows:<br>
-A4hf - head/face movement region of the M1
+A4hf - head/face movement region of the M1<br>
-A4ll - lower limbs movement region of the M1
+A4ll - lower limbs movement region of the M1<br>
-A4tl - tongue/larynx movement region of the M1
+A4tl - tongue/larynx movement region of the M1<br>
-A4ul - upper limbs movement region of the M1
+A4ul - upper limbs movement region of the M1<br>

-For every callosal parcel different types exist:
+For every callosal parcel different types exist:<br>
-Four probability thresholds (0, 1%, 25%, 50%)
+Four probability thresholds (0, 1%, 25%, 50%)<br>
-Unmasked or multiplied by a binary mask of the Corpus Callosum.
+Unmasked or multiplied by a binary mask of the Corpus Callosum.<br>

 When using these regions in your scientific work, please cite:<br>
 Parcellation of Motor Cortex associated Regions in the Human Corpus Callosum on the basis of Human Connectome Project data<br>